lexnederbragt/MBV3070-H19/1_Data_Types.md

 Create a script that will calculate the percent of CG dinucleotides in the string.
 Note, a string that contains N nucleotides, contains N-1 dinucleotides.

-Hint: look at how we calculated AT content in the lecture.
+Hint: look at how we calculated AT content in the lecture, and the exercise in the previous section.

 Previous: [Variable types](0_Variables_Types.md)